 Bowlin’s philosophy of education is based on the idea that learning is a life long experience and gift.
 I believe that every child has the right to an outstanding education.
 It is my hope that every student we serve at WACS will find their "element" the place where their skills and passion intersect.

-Bowlin has been honored by being inducted into four Hall of Fames.
+Bowlin has been honored by being inducted into five Hall of Fame's.
 As an athlete he has been recognized by St. Paul Harding.
 For his coaching he is a member of the St. Bernard's and Cotter High School Hall of Fame's.
-Most recently Bowlin was honored by his peers when he was inducted into the Girls Basketball Coaches Association Hall of Fame.
+Bowlin was honored by his peers by being inducted into both the Girls Basketball and Girls Softball Coaches Associations Hall of Fames.

 Pat and his wife Laurie have six children.
-Danielle, Devin, Patrick, Lauren and Kathleen are all graduates of the WACS system and Cotter High School.
-Our youngest child Gabrielle is also a graduate of WACS and is currently attending Cotter Schools.
+Danielle, Devin, Patrick, Lauren, Kathleen and Gabby are all graduates of the WACS system and Cotter High School.
+Five of the children are college graduates and Gabrielle began her college journey in the Fall of 2017.
 Pat and Laurie welcomed their first grandson James into the family in June of 2016.
-For the Bowlin's their family is their greatest joy.
+For the Bowlin's family is their greatest joy.